As the internet turns 50, experts weigh future advances and emerging issues

 Instead of simply being well connected to the internet at home, in the office or at the local cafe, we’ll have a strong, fast connection when we’re walking the dog, traveling in the country or out in the middle of nowhere.

 Picture a day when you wake up on 5G, have 5G access in your car and out in the world.
 You’d have a continuous flow of information, with persistent authentication unlocking everything from your car to your office building and your mailbox.

 Sensors in the front door to your house might check your walking gait and your heart rate, and then connect to a chip in your body, and unlock the door as you approach it.

 “I foresee a pervasive global nervous system on this planet so wherever you go, the internet is available and accessible,” Kleinrock says.
 “And the internet of things will explode.
 We’ll be able to take cyber space that lives in your laptops and cell phones and embed it in the walls, in our cars and in our bodies with logic, memory, sensors, cameras, microphones and displays.

-You won’t have to see them or touch them.
+"You won’t have to see them or touch them.
 We’ll have this invisible network.
 Add to that the fact that we will have intelligent software agents that live in the network and alert you to things, seek out things you want and handle your priorities.

-It’ll be maybe 10 years before we have the proper interface, like speech and brain wave sensing, so instead of flapping my tongue, I’ll be able to communicate with my walls or car by just thinking about something.”
+"It’ll be maybe 10 years before we have the proper interface, like speech and brain wave sensing, so instead of flapping my tongue, I’ll be able to communicate with my walls or car by just thinking about something."

 Dark side of internet connectivity